Patphade1985/ELECTRIC-VEHICLE--MARKET-DATA-ANALYSI/README.md

 📁 Repository Contents
 README.md: This file, which provides an overview of the project.

-data/: (If applicable) Directory containing the dataset(s) used for the analysis.

-screenshots/: (If applicable) Folder containing static images of the dashboard.
+data/: Electric vehicle data in excel sheet, Questions to be answered through the dashboard in ppt format

 🛠 Software Used
-Tableau Desktop / Tableau Public: For data visualization and dashboard creation
+Tableau Desktop and  Tableau Public: For data visualization and dashboard creation